Etzeitet/powerdns-recursor-docker/README.md

 A powerdns-recursor docker image based on tcely/powerdns-recursor image.

-This new container is designed for acting as a DNS recursor between an authoritative DNS server and a Pi-Hole instance.
+This new container is designed for acting as a DNS recursor between an authoritative DNS server and a forwarding or recursive DNS server.
+This container originally was intended for using Pi-Hole as the forwarding server.
+However, I have made it more generic.
+The functionality is the same.
+The only change is the name of some of the environment variables.

-In my DNS setup I have a PowerDNS Authorative Server, serving DNS for my private domains.
+This container configures PowerDNS Recursor to forward specific domains to a local authoritative server and everything else to another recursive DNS server.
+It does this by setting the `forward-zones` and `forward-zones-recurse` options in `/etc/pdns-recursor/recursor.conf` to achieve this.

-I also have a Pi-Hole instance used for blocking unsavoury domains when requesting DNS for public domains.
-This container updates the `forward-zones` and `forward-zones-recurse` options in `/etc/pdns-recursor/recursor.conf` to achieve this.
+A DNS server such as PowerDNS Auth or Bind can easily act as an authoritative server by itself, but I prefer keeping the two separate.
+In this way I can replace Bind or the forwarding DNS without worrying about updating clients on the network.

 This container supports creating DNS server IPs from Docker Swarm Services.